sambolinski/SpringPhysics/README.md

 # Spring Physics Simulation
 ![img](https://i.imgur.com/PtxvkZT.png)
 This project is a 2D pixel simulation of spring connections between nodes.
-The original goal was to simulate rope, which was achieved vy connecting many nodes closely together.
+The original goal was to simulate rope, which was achieved by connecting many nodes closely together.
 Properties such as tension and stretching can be shown, furthermore, if a few nodes are connected it also simulates soft-body physics.

 # Features
 - Physics